List of best-selling Latin albums

 Certified copies are sourced either from available online databases of local music industry associations or a country with an established certifying authority (see List of music recording certifications).
 Online certifications in Latin America are not extensive and only date back to a certain time period.
 For example, the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), the certifying authority in Mexico, only has certifications dating back to 1999 on its online database.
 Certifications from countries without online databases may be used if it has a certifying authority.
 In the case of sales of Latin albums in the US, primarily those released before the 1990s, certifications were awarded by the artists own record label rather than the RIAA with a lower threshold, a practice that was widely criticized by Latin label executives due to sales not being audited by an outside party.
 In a 1989 article for Billboard, Carlos Agudelo cited the insularity of the Latin music market in the US for the lack of reliable sales numbers reported to the RIAA.
 Therefore, only certifications listed on the RIAA database may be used for US certifications.

-With estimated sales of 12 million copies worldwide, Spanish singer Julio Iglesias's Momentos (1982) is highest-selling Latin album on the list.
+With estimated sales of 12 million copies worldwide, Spanish singer Julio Iglesias's Momentos (1982) is the highest-selling Latin album on the list.
 Mexican singer Luis Miguel currently has the highest number of albums on the list with 14, while Colombian songstress Shakira has the most by a female artist with four.